ajdust/euler/benchmarks/problem12/README.md

-Using the same algorithm, with the data structures available in their standard library, compare the performance of this problem as written in C++, Java, C#, Go, Rust, F#, and Scala.
+Using the same algorithm, with the data structures available in their standard library, compare the performance of this problem as written in C++, Java, C#, Go, Rust, F#, Scala, Swift, Crystal, and C# AOT.
 Note that no special language-specific tuning is evident.
 I wrote this code is as if I were a naive rookie for each language (which I am).
 Full optimizing flags were passed to the language's compiler for those languages that have them.